gushakov/cargo-clean/README.md

 - Clean architecture
 - Use case driven development

-There should be series of companion articles on Medium which will detail the interesting points and decisions behind this application.
+There should be an articles on Medium which will detail the interesting points and decisions behind this application.

 ### Copyright notice